Federal Intelligence Service: 2010s

 In 2014, an employee of BND was arrested for handing over secret documents to the United States.
 He was suspected of handing over documents about the committee investigating the NSA spying in Germany.
 The German government responded to this espionage by expelling the top CIA official in Berlin.
 In December 2016, WikiLeaks published 2,420 documents from the BND and the Federal Office for the Protection of the Constitution (BfV).
 The published materials had been submitted in 2015 as part of a German parliamentary inquiry into the surveillance activities of the BND and its cooperation with the US National Security Agency.
 The BND has been reported to store 220 million sets of metadata every day.
 That is, they record with whom, when, where and for how long someone communicates.
 This data is supposedly collected across the world, but the exact locations remains unclear to this date.
 The Bundestag committee investigating the NSA spying scandal has uncovered that the German intelligence agency intercepts communications traveling via both satellites and Internet cables.
-It seems certain that the metadata only come from "foreign dialed traffic," that is, from telephone conversations and text messages that are held and sent via mobile phones and satellites.
-Of these 220 million data amassed every day, one percent is archived for 10 years "for long-term analysis."
+It seems certain that the metadata only come from "foreign dialed traffic", that is, from telephone conversations and text messages that are held and sent via mobile phones and satellites.
+Of these 220 million data amassed every day, one percent is archived for 10 years "for long-term analysis".
 Apparently though, this long-term storage doesn't hold any Internet communications, data from social networks, or emails.

+In December 2022, a high-ranking employee of the BND was arrested on alleged treason.
+Carsten L. is said to have disclosed information from his professional activity to the Russian domestic secret service FSB.
+The Public Prosecutor General accuses him of treason ("Landesverrat") because it is said to have been state secrets.

 New headquarters

 The new BND headquarters in Berlin, near the former Berlin Wall, was completed in 2017.
-At the official opening in February 2019, Angela Merkel, Chancellor of Germany, made this statement: "In an often very confusing world, now, more urgently than ever, Germany needs a strong and efficient foreign intelligence service".
+At the official opening in February 2019, Angela Merkel, then Chancellor of Germany, made this statement: "In an often very confusing world, now, more urgently than ever, Germany needs a strong and efficient foreign intelligence service".
 At the time, some 4,000 employees were expected to work from this location, moving here from the former headquarters in Pullach, a suburb of Munich.
 The agency's total number of employees, in Germany and other countries, was approximately 6,500.